NalamotseJChoma/DESI-MSI-Exploration/README.md

     return common_mz

 ```
-This returns a list of common mz.
-Which we then use to interpolate the intensities using the function below.
-This function returns aligned data:
+This returns a common m/z axis shared across all samples.
+The common m/z axis is then used to interpolate intensity values for each spectrum onto the shared grid.
+The function below returns the aligned data:

 ```python
 def align_imzml_to_common_grid(parser, common_mz):